semgrep/semgrep/doc/SEMGREP_CORE_CONTRIBUTING.md

 At this point, you have the `semgrep-core` and `spacegrep` binaries, so if you would like to finish the Semgrep installation, go to the [Python-side instructions](link).

-### Installing After a Pull
+### Installing After a Change

 Unless there is a significant dependency change, you will not need to run `make dev-setup` again.

+We have provided useful targets to help you build and link the entire semgrep project, including both `semgrep-core` and `spacegrep` and `semgrep`.
+You may find these helpful.

-For a routine build after pulling source code changes from git, run
+To install the latest OCaml binaries and `semgrep` binary after pulling source code changes from git, run

 ```
 make rebuild
 ```

-After you make a change locally, you can install the changes with
+To install after you make a change locally, run
 ```
 make build    # or just `make`
 ```

-This will update the `semgrep-core` and `spacegrep` binaries that the Python wrapper will work off of, and also update the `semgrep` binary.
+After making either of these targets, `semgrep` will run with all your local changes, OCaml and Python both.

 (Note: Because this updates the `semgrep` binary, if you do not have your Python environment configured properly, you will encounter errors when running these commands.
 Follow the procedure under [Development](Development))